How Wide a Wide Angle Lens is Needed?

 If you are on a budget, I would recommend the Sigma range of lenses as the best alternative to Canon or Nikon.
 I have used these, and it is very difficult to tell the difference in the quality of the photos.

-As a starter lens, try the Sigma 17-35mm f2.8-4 EX ASPHERICAL HSM wide angle.
-An incredible lens at a much lower cost.
+As a starter wide angle lens, try the Sigma 18-35mm F1.8 DC HSM wide angle.
+A superb lens at affordable price compared to pro counterparts.
 In fact while you are there, have a look at all their lenses, there is quite a range!
-The only thing I would say is to shop around for the best prices, Sigma’s recommendations can be a bit pricey.
-We recommend B and H Stores in New York.
+The only thing I would say is to shop around for the best prices as Sigma’s recommendations can be a bit pricey.
+We recommend Amazon every time.

-Well, as I am a Canon user, (as of 2014) have the following lenses.
+Well, as I am a Canon and Panasonic user, (as of 2021) I have the following lenses:

-As I primarily shoot weddings, portraits, landscapes and commercial, this covers the spectrum quite nicely for me.
+As I primarily shoot weddings, landscapes, stock and commercial, this covers the spectrum quite nicely for me.

 So when choosing a wide lens, think about your budget, what camera you will be using and what focal range you want to cover.
 An important point here is that, as always, a prime lens such as the Canon EF 15mm, will always have the edge on quality.
 However, with a zoom wide angle lens, you can cover a wider spectrum.